lamhq/tech-notes/pages/devops/aws/migration/dms.md

 ![](https://d1.awsstatic.com/reInvent/reinvent-2022/data-migration-services/product-page-diagram_AWS-DMS_Heterogenous-Brief.e64d5fda98f36a79ab5ffcefa82b2735f94540ea.png)

-The **Database Migration Service** is a managed service offered by AWS that helps you securely migrate and replicate your database and analytics workloads to AWS with minimal downtime and zero data loss.
+The **Database Migration Service** helps you migrate databases to (and from) AWS quickly and securely.

-It allows for easy migration of relational databases, data warehouses, NoSQL databases, and other data stores.
+The source database remains fully operational during the migration, minimizing downtime to applications that rely on the database.

-You can migrate data between AWS and on-premises - either into or out of AWS.
-You must have ONE endpoint live within an AWS service.
+It can migrate your data to and from most widely used commercial and open-source databases.

 You have the option to perform a one-time migration or continuously replicate ongoing changes.